isolver/OpenHandWrite/docs/MarkWrite User Guide.md

 was by Sol Simpson and funded by School of Social Science, Nottingham Trent University, UK.

 Download and requirements
 -------------------------

-MarkWrite code and standalone executables (32 and 64 bit) can be found here
+MarkWrite v0.1.0 code and standalone executables (32 and 64 bit) can be found [here](https://github.com/isolver/MarkWrite/releases).
+The software requires
-<https://github.com/isolver/MarkWrite/releases>.
-It requires Windows 7 or later
-and may run slowly on older or lower power machines.
+Windows 7 or later and may run slowly on older or lower power machines.

 Input
 -----